This version of Salesforce reached end of life on December 18, 2017 and is no longer functioning.

 Continually hitting these limits can cause an initial sync to take several days.
 Check out this Salesforce article for more info on calculating and increasing your total API calls.

-Salesforce table schemas
+Salesforce table reference

 Schemas and versioning

 Schemas and naming conventions can change from version to version, so we recommend verifying your integration’s version before continuing.

 The schema and info displayed below is for version 15-10-2015 of this integration.